Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 ## Service Object

-Service entities, as the name implies, are abstractions of each of your own upstream services.
+Service objects, as the name implies, are abstractions of each of your own upstream services.
 Examples of Services would be a data transformation microservice, a billing API, etc.